 On any trip to Shiraz, the spotlight always falls on Takt-e Jamshid, also known as Persepolis, a UNESCO World Heritage Site.
 Established around the 6th century, it was the ceremonial capital of the Achaemenid Empire and was once looted by Alexander the Great.

-The spotlight always falls firmly on Takt-e Jamshid – also known as Persepolis.
-It’s located about an hour’s drive from the city centre, but don’t let that put you off.
-Once you arrive you’ll be able to appreciate some of the finest examples of carvings from the ancient world, spectacular rock reliefs, imposing towers and the incredible Apadana Palace.
-The whole experience is a trip back in time and you can’t travel to Shiraz and not see it.
+Persepolis is located about an hour’s drive, or 60km, from the city centre, but don’t let that put you off.
+Once you arrive, you’ll appreciate some of the finest examples of carvings from the ancient world.
+It also displays spectacular rock reliefs, imposing towers, and the ruins of the incredible Apadana Palace.
+The whole experience is an unmissable trip back in time.

-The Hafez and Sa’adi Mausoleums are also a spectacular attraction, celebrating the influential works composed by these mystic poets.
-Hafez’ Mausoleum is set in a beautiful garden and consists of a marble tombstone inscribed with verses from his most important poems.
-Sa’adi, also one of Iran’s most respected thinkers, also has a mausoleum set against a vibrant, green backdrop.
-Both these sites are important to Iranians with an interest in profound thought.
+The mausoleums dedicated to the memory of poets Sa’adi and Hafez – from the 13th and 14th centuries, respectively – are also a spectacular draw.
+Hafez Mausoleum is set in a beautiful garden and features a marble tombstone inscribed with verses from his works.
+And Sa’adi Mausoleum is set against a vibrant, green backdrop.
+Both sites are important to Iranians with a keen interest in Persian literature.